vaginessa/Debian-OSINT-VM/README.md

 # Debian_OSINT_Tools

-OSINT Tools you will need to participate in a OSINT search party, or to practice on your own.
+OSINT tools you will need when researching a target.

 These scripts are intended to be used on Debian 12

 Version of Python used: